 Clearly, every implication in "Wala lang" is completely lost in translation.
 Again, the pragmatic aspect must be considered in searching for an equivalent here.
 The semantic field of "wala lang" is completely not apparent and thus, a semantic solution is not enough.
 Notes and references may become necessary to explain some decisions.

 First, find the exact equivalent.
-If absent, the nearest exact equivalent.
-If still absent, the borrowed equivalent.
-If still absent, the cultural equivalent.
-And so on.
-This is routine and standard operations.
-Translation is always challenging because no transfer is ever simple.
-Always in translation, solving English to Tagalog problems is the rule rather than the exception.
+If there is no exact equivalent, use the nearest exact equivalent.
+If the nearest exact equivalent is still not within reach or non-existent, then use the borrowed equivalent.
+If a borrowed equivalent is impossible, access the cultural equivalent.
+And so goes the process of pragmatic routine and standard operation in translation.
+Finding an equivalent is always challenging because no transfer is ever simple.
+In translation, trying to solve English to Tagalog problems is always the rule rather than the exception.